About us

 Collaborative Approach

-WCP collaborates extensively with the Department of National Parks and Wildlife (DNPW), the National Prosecution Authority (NPA), judiciary bodies, and NGOs, forming a cohesive network that strengthens enforcement, prosecution, and conservation efforts throughout Zambia and beyond.
+WCP collaborates extensively with the Department of National Parks and Wildlife (DNPW), the National Prosecution Authority (NPA), judiciary bodies and non-governmental and technical partners, forming a cohesive network that strengthens enforcement, prosecution, and conservation efforts throughout Zambia and beyond.

 Impactful Prosecutions